 A spare set of clothes – for everyone!

 There is no better way to keep a baby quiet than by breastfeeding.
-If there is, please tell me about it as I’d like to know!
+If there is and you have some other tips for flying with a baby, please tell me about it as I’d like to know!

 I’m proud to say that I’m now totally comfortable breastfeeding in public, but I get really nervous about feeding on a plane.
 I use a big coverup if I have a window seat but otherwise I tend to express and give George a bottle.